Transforming Service Delivery Between the NHS and the Voluntary Sector27th September 2019

 Being a part of a multidisciplinary team has broadened the opportunity for personal development for staff; learning new skills as well as working more closely with specialist clinicians and being able to have informal discussions about patient need and care outside of multi-disciplinary meetings.
 This has had the positive result of being seen as an equal.
 This opportune moment to have an open dialogue is not something that has happened in the past in any other form other than a brief telephone conversation to discuss patient need.

-The Catalyst workforce are non-medical staff who engage, coordinate, signpost and support people to access a wide range of community services and resources including social care, housing, family, debt and employment counselling that support maintaining good health and well-being.
+The Catalyst workforce are Non-Medical/Non-Clinical staff who engage, coordinate, signpost and support people to access a wide range of community services and resources, including social care, housing, family, debt and employment counselling that support maintaining good health and well-being.
 They support people to access evidenced-based harm reduction, treatment and recovery support to move people into long term sustained recovery and social (re)integration.
-Using brief interventions, motivational interviewing and psychosocial interventions, Catalyst staff offer services which prevent hospital admissions and ambulance call-outs, provide peer support and advice to those with complex conditions.
+Using brief interventions, motivational interviewing and Psychosocial interventions, Catalyst staff offer services which prevent hospital admissions and ambulance call-outs, provide peer support and advice to those with complex conditions.

 Drawing on close connections to local communities and beneficiary groups, Catalyst is designing services that produce better outcomes and experiences for people, while saving the NHS money by cutting the need for costly treatments in hospital settings.

-Personal feedback from staff has included: the opportunity to work within the team to learn new skills; the chance to speak with GP’s, Consultants and Clinicians for their input on how the service is being delivered.
+Personal feedback from staff has included: the opportunity to learn new skills; the chance to speak with GP’s, Consultants and Clinicians for their input on how the service is being delivered.
 The benefits it has provided have created pride from ensuring its success.
-Being involved in setting up new services not only for the service, but the County, is adding a new dimension to the role and the prospect of informing meaningful change.
+Being involved in setting up new services, not only for the service, but the County, is adding a new dimension to the role and the prospect of informing meaningful change.

 We believe change is achievable when facilitated by skilled professional staff and volunteers offering a friendly, respectful, non-judgemental and personal approach.